gitjackirvin/llm-system-design/README.md

 # Large Language Model System Network Design

 This repository contains a complete, structured, and GitHub-optimized version of the **LLM System Network Design Report** authored by **Jack Irvin**.
 The original document has been reorganized into modular Markdown files for readability, maintainability, and version control.
+Below is an image of the design for explanation.

 ## 📘 Purpose